ddnexus/pagy/.github/ISSUE_TEMPLATE/Documentation.md

 By following the steps below you will either solve your problem or ensure that it's a real documentation issue.

-WARNING: DOCUMENTATION ISSUES NOT FOLLOWING THIS TEMPLATE WILL BE DELETED WITHOUT NOTICE
+WARNING: DOCUMENTATION ISSUES NOT FOLLOWING THIS TEMPLATE MAY BE DELETED WITHOUT NOTICE

 -->